Erotemic/ubelt/README.md

 ## Purpose
 UBelt is a "utility belt" of commonly needed utility and helper functions.

+## Description:

+UBelt is cross platform and all top-level functions behave similarly on Windows, Mac, and Linux (up to some small unavoidable differences).
+Almost every function in `ubelt` was written with a doctest.
+This provides helpful documentation and example usage as well as helping achieve 100% test coverage (sans Python2, Windows, Stuff that could not be tested automatically, etc).

+See the (Available Functions) section for detailed information.

+In addition to utility functions, `utool` also contains a feature for auto-generating `__init__.py` files.
+See `ubelt/__init__.py` for an example.

+## History:

-It is a migration of the most useful parts of `utool` (https://github.com/Erotemic/utool) into a minimal and standalone module.
+UBelt is a migration of the most useful parts of `utool`(https://github.com/Erotemic/utool) into a minimal and standalone module.

 The `utool` library contains a number of useful utility functions, however a number of these are too specific or not well documented.
 The goal of this